XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/5_send_xrp.py", language="py", start_with="def add_pending_tx", end_before="def click_send_xrp") }}

-This method is similar to the `add_tx_row()` method in that it processes a transaction for display and add it to the Transaction History table.
+This method is similar to the `add_tx_row()` method in that it processes a transaction for display and adds it to the Transaction History table.
 The differences are that it takes one of [xrpl-py's Transaction models](https://xrpl-py.readthedocs.io/en/stable/source/xrpl.models.transactions.html) rather than a JSON-like API response; and it handles certain columns differently because the transaction has not yet been confirmed.
 Importantly, it saves a reference to table row containing this transaction to the `pending_tx_rows` dictionary, so that later on when the transaction is confirmed, you can remove the table row for the pending version and replace it with the final version of the transaction.

 Lastly, update the `add_tx_from_sub()` method so that it finds and updates pending transactions with their final results when those transactions are confirmed.
 Add the following lines **right before the call to** `self.add_tx_row()`: